-According to New Providence Lions Club President Tom Montrone, “For over 50 years, the Easter Egg Hunt has been a long-standing tradition for the New Providence Lions Club.
-This year is particularly special, as we will be returning to our traditional Easter Egg Hunt celebration at Oakwood Park, which we have organized since 1969, is a great opportunity for families to meet each other and to mingle with our great group of first responders and educators, who bring their equipment to entertain the kids.
-It is truly a piece of Americana and New Providence history that we feel blessed to return to our traditional event.
+According to New Providence Lions Club President Gary Kapner, “For over half a century, the Easter Egg Hunt has been a joyous tradition for the New Providence Lions Club.
+Our traditional Easter Egg Hunt celebration at Oakwood Park, which we have organized since 1969, is a great opportunity for families to meet each other and to mingle with our great group of first responders and educators, who bring their equipment to entertain the kids.
+It is truly a piece of Americana and New Providence history that we feel blessed to give to our community.
 We’re all looking forward to having a good time with the children and their families.”

 The Hunt will take place Rain or Shine, with festivities beginning at 9:00 AM near Oakwood Park’s Picnic area, accessed from Woodbine Circle and Roessner Place.
-At that time, Lions volunteers will be handing out balloons to the kids, and New Providence EMS and Fire and Police Departments will be on hand with their vehicles for viewing, dressed in their Superhero costumes to pose with children and their families.
+At that time, Lions volunteers will be handing out balloons and pencils to the kids, and New Providence EMS and Fire and Police Departments will be on hand with their vehicles for viewing, dressed in their Superhero costumes to pose with children and their families.
 Teachers from Allen W. Roberts, Salt Brook and Our Lady of Peace Schools will also be there to greet the children and their families.
 The Easter Bunny will arrive at 9:15 AM to greet the families as a prelude to the actual Easter Egg Hunt, which will begin at 9:30 AM sharp!
-There will be thousands of colored eggs to be found.The children who find the special Gold and Silver eggs will receive chocolate bunnies as special prizes.
+There will be thousands of colored eggs to be found.The children who find the special Gold and Silver eggs will receive large chocolate bunnies as special prizes.
 The event is free, though donations are gratefully accepted and used to fund other services and scholarships to the New Providence community.

 Families should plan on arriving at least 15 minutes before the 9:30 AM start of the Hunt, and later arrivals may have to park curbside on nearby streets.
 The Lions ask that parents be courteous and respectful to residents near the Roessner Place entrance to the park, and consider carpooling with friends.